gerph/riscos-presenter/rougol/speaker-notes.md

 # RISC OS Pyromaniac
 ## What is RISC OS Pyromaniac?

 It's an alternative implementation of RISC OS.
 It doesn't use what went before in the core system.
-It can still run the ARM binaries, through emulation, but the system at its core is written in a high level language.
+It can still run the ARM binaries, through emulation, but the OS is written in a high level language.

 And that's so that it can be used to try things out, and experiment.
-It's a lot easier in a high level language to replace an interface or change the way that something works, than in ARM.
+It's a lot easier in a high level language to replace an interface, or change the way that something works.

 Similarly, it's a lot easier to reason about what the system is doing in a high level language.
 You're not bogged down in worrying about which flags are set, and what your registers hold.

 And having been written from scratch, it's easier to make shortcuts for things you don't care about.
+There's a lot of that BBC OS heritage in there that you can just drop.

 Did you know that the VDU system can change the orientation so that characters proceed down the screen rather than across the screen?
 Did you know that the system scrolls text sideways if you do that?
 Do you care?
 That's something that you can drop when it's not part of the environment that you are trying to exercise.